 Supported by DOE’s Advanced Scientific Computing Research (ASCR) program, The OLCF—along with its partner organization, the Argonne Leadership Computing Facility—offers researchers computing and data analysis resources many times more powerful than they could access elsewhere.
 Researchers can apply for time at leadership computing facilities through several allocation programs that cater to a range of scientific disciplines and HPC experience levels.
 Every year, the OLCF hosts and works with several hundred users across a broad range of scientific domains at industry events, on-site meetings, and regular hackathons.

 The OLCF’s flagship supercomputer, the IBM AC922 Summit, is supported by world-class data management and analysis tools.
-Additionally, the center hosts the Cray XK7 Titan system through 2019.
+The center retired the long-running Cray XK7 Titan system in August 2019.
 The next chapter in the OLCF’s legacy is taking shape in the form of Frontier, which is slated to be the OLCF’s first exascale system by 2022.

 As supercomputing technology continues to evolve, the OLCF is positioned to remain at the vanguard of high-performance computing on the international stage.